priyanshushh/ProgRadio/README.md

 There were things that I learnt from this project such as-

- * Creating custion hook in react.
+ * Creating custom hook in react.
- * Using RapidAPI(this if the firs time i used rapid api service with its vs code extension
+ * Using RapidAPI(this if the firs time i used rapid api service with its vs code extension).
  * Playing with audio in reactjs.